 4. Pour wet ingredients into dry ingredients and stir together until just combined.
 Fold in the cranberries and walnuts.

-5. Divide batter evenly between 12 standard sized muffin cups.
+5. Divide batter evenly between 12 standard muffin cups.
 Bake 20-23 minutes in a preheated 375 degree oven.
 Muffins are done when they spring back lightly to the touch or when a toothpick inserted in the center comes out clean.

 - Applesauce Spice Muffins